 School Counseling M.A.

 Take the next step in your career with UNC's master’s degree in School Counseling as you gain valuable, real-world counseling experience working in community schools (K-12) through our 600-hour internship program.
 Work closely with top faculty with professional counseling experience, in small classes that include doctoral student supervisors.
-And because our program is accredited by the Council for Accreditation of Counseling and Related Education Programs (CACREP), you’ll be eligible to become a Nationally Certified Counselor when you graduate.
+You’ll be eligible to become a Nationally Certified Counselor when you graduate.

 Innovative Training, Flexible Options

 Whether you are a working professional or a full-time graduate student, we have an option to fit your needs.
 Our Greeley Campus, which includes our state-of-the-art Psychological Services Clinic, offers a more traditional graduate school experience in a semester-long format.
 We also offer this master’s program at our Denver Center, where classes are delivered in an intensive weekend format designed for working professionals.

 Take the next step!
 Explore courses, contact information and admission requirements.